|01-26-2012, 09:16 AM||#1|

-I am also amused by the tactics of country entering into industrialisation.
+I am also amused by the tactics of a country entering into industrialisation.
 Copy a successful design from the leaders.
-I grew up when japan was doing it in the 50s & China is doing it now.
+I grew up when Japan was doing it in the 50s & China is doing it right now.
 Never knew America had been down that route.
 I say it with amusement; not trying to bug my readers.

 A British one.
 Built 1811 for grain threshing & chaff cutting.
 The 9 engines sent to Peru (see later) were like this.
 It has a safety valve and feed water pump.
 The boiler has an internal flue – essential in Peru where fuel was scarce.
 Because they used wood at first so the internal firebox was too small they mounted the boiler above a fire box so the boiler was heated from below then the it passed through the internal flue.

 The agricultural engine was all about making them cheap to buy and very easy to operate as they were to replace horses and mules.
 To do this Trevithick modified his puffer design in three significant ways showing that he was not a [i[one trick wonder[/i] but an analytical designer who produced a design appropriate to the need.
 So he simplified the engine from double acting to single acting giving a much simpler and reliable mechanism requiring not much maintenance.
 He dispensed with the crosshead, instead there was a long heavy piston driving the flywheel through a connecting rod and crank; pioneering the now familiar layout of an IC engine.
 He used a very simple and low cost haystack boiler with the fire outside underneath; it was to be filled but once a shift with water.
 There was a single throttle valve to regulate the engine speed though it was also dependent on how well the fire was maintained.